 I learned there were dentists, both pediatric and general dentists, releasing infant ties with lasers.
 I was using a laser almost daily in our dental practice and had done many laser frenectomies on older children and adults when needed for orthodontic or periodontal concerns.
 Dr. Mindy Hochgesang became my mentor and allowed me to observe the procedure on an infant.
 I also spent a day observing Dr. Fred Margolis, a pediatric laser dentist in Chicago.
 I attended a course by Dr. Larry Kotlow, another pediatric laser dentist who has been doing this procedure for many years and has many published articles on the topic.
 I participated in a tongue-tie hands on workshop led by Dr. Alison Hazelbaker, PhD, IBCLC where we observered normal and restricted tongue function in many babies.
 I read articles written by Dr. Bobby Ghaheri, an ENT in Portland, and soaked up as much information as I could from all of these tongue-tie experts.
-I also attended tongue-tie courses by Dr. Bobby Ghaheri and Dr. Soroush Zaghi with The Breathe Institute, and Dr. Richard Baxter with The Alabama Tongue-Tie Center.
+I also attended tongue-tie courses by Dr. Bobby Ghaheri, Dr. Soroush Zaghi with The Breathe Institute, and Dr. Richard Baxter with The Alabama Tongue-Tie Center.

 As a passionate supporter of breastfeeding, this opened a door for me.
 It was mom-to-mom support that sent me on this journey when I was having pain nursing.
 I could now give mom-to-mom support and provider-to-mom support for breastfeeding dyads struggling with tongue and lip ties themselves.